Automatic Mutual Recognition

 What is Automatic Mutual Recognition?

-It allows individuals who hold registration or licences in an Australian state or territory to perform the activities allowed under their registration or licence in another part of Australia, subject to some exceptions.
+It allows individuals who hold registration or licences in an Australian state or territory to perform those same permitted activities in another part of Australia, subject to some exceptions.
 This is known as automatic deemed registration (ADR).

-Building and plumbing practitioners who wish to operate in Victoria under an automatic deemed registration must complete the required Automatic Deemed Notification form and supply it to the VBA prior to commencing any work in Victoria
+Building and plumbing practitioners who wish to operate in Victoria under ADR must complete the required Automatic Deemed Notification form and supply it to the VBA prior to commencing any work in Victoria.

-Individual building practitioners (except building surveyors and building inspectors) are entitled to participate in AMR in Victoria from 1 January 2022.
+Individual building practitioners (except building surveyors and building inspectors) were entitled to participate in AMR in Victoria from 1 January 2022.

-The scheme is only available to practitioners whose principal place of residence or work is in a participating state or territory.
-From 1 January these are:
+The scheme is only available to practitioners whose principal place of residence or work is in a participating state or territory:

 - Australian Capital Territory